 The accounting process starts with identifying and analyzing business transactions and events.
 Not all transactions and events are entered into the accounting system.
 Only those that pertain to the business entity are recorded.

-For example, a personal loan made by a business owner that does not have anything to do with the business shall NOT be recorded in the books of the business.
+For example, a personal loan made by a business owner that does not have anything to do with the business shall not be recorded in the books of the business.
+When the owner buy a personal car, it should also not be recorded as an asset of the business.
+Always watch for the separation of personal and business transactions.

-Also, this step involves the preparation or collection of business documents, or as auditors would call them – source documents.
+Also, this step would involve the preparation or collection of business documents, or as auditors would call them – source documents.
 A business document (such as sales invoice, official receipt, etc.) provides evidence that a particular transaction happened, and serves as basis in recording the transaction.

 Business transactions are usually recorded using the double-entry bookkeeping system.
 They are recorded in journal entries under at least two accounts (at least one debited and at least one credited).
-Transactions are recorded in chronological order and as they occur.
+Transactions are recorded chronologically, as they occur.

-To simplify the recording process, special journals are often used for transactions that recur frequently such as sales, purchases, cash receipts, and cash disbursements.
-And a general journal is used to record those that cannot be entered in the special books.
+To simplify the recording process, special journals are often used for transactions that recur frequently, such as sales, purchases, cash receipts, and cash disbursements.
+And, a general journal is used to record all those that do not fit in the special journals.

-Also known as Books of Final Entry, the ledger is a collection of accounts that shows the changes made to each account as a result of past transactions recorded.
+Also known as Books of Final Entry, the ledger is a collection of accounts and shows the changes made to each account from past transactions recorded.
 It also shows their current balances.

-For example, all journal entry records under the "Cash" are posted into the Cash account in the ledger.
-We will be able to calculate the increases and decreases in cash; and from that, we can determine the ending balance of the Cash account.
+Simply put, the ledger collates all records made to specific accounts.
+For example, all journal entry records made to "Cash" are posted into the Cash account in the ledger.
+After posting is complete, we will be able to see all increases and decreases in Cash; and from that, we can determine the remaining balance.

 A trial balance is prepared to test the equality of the debits and credits.
 All account balances are extracted from the ledger and arranged in one report.
 Afterwards, all debit balances are added.
 All credit balances are also added.
 Total debits should be equal to total credits.